JuergenGutsch/blog/_source/_posts/2020-08-20-health-checks.md

 - Tag
 ---

 Since a while I planned to write about the ASP.NET Health Checks which are actually pretty cool.
 The development of the ASP.NET Core Health Checks started in fall 2016.
 At that time it was a architectural draft.
-In November 2016 during the Global MVP Summit in Redmond we got ask to hack some health checks based in the architectural draft.
-It was Damien Bowden and me who met Glen Condron and Andrew Nurse during the Hackathon on the last summit day to get into the ASP.NET Health Checks, to write the very first checks and to try the framework.
+In November 2016 during the Global MVP Summit in Redmond we got ask to hack some health checks based on the architectural draft.
+It was Damien Bowden and me who met Glen Condron and Andrew Nurse during the Hackathon on the last summit day to get into the ASP.NET Health Checks and to write the very first checks and to try the framework.

 > Actually, I prepared a talk about the ASP.NET Health Checks.
 And I would be happy to do the presentation at your user group or your conference.